Nicotelline

-Nicotelline is an alkaloid first identified in 1914 as a chemical constituent of tobacco plants (Nicotiana tabacum).
+Nicotelline is an alkaloid first identified in 1914 as a chemical constituent of tobacco plants (Nicotiana).

 The chemical structure of nicotelline wasn't elucidated until 1956, when it was determined that nicotelline is a terpyridine consisting of three linked pyridine rings.
 This structure was confirmed by laboratory synthesis.
 Nicotelline has the molecular formula C15H11N3.
 It is a crystalline solid with a melting point of 147-148 °C. It is soluble in hot water, chloroform, ethanol, and benzene.

 Nicotelline has long been known to be a constituent of tobacco smoke.
-As such, it has recently been proposed as a biomarker or environmental tracer for particulate matter derived from tobacco smoke.
+As such, it has recently been proposed as a biomarker or environmental tracer for tobacco smoke.